 If you have an emergency during office hours (8:30 a.m. – 6:00 p.m., Monday to Thursday, and 8:30 a.m. – 5:00 p.m. on Friday), call us immediately at 91 319 9942.
 During the weekends or after hours, call the after-hours emergency number at 696 413 977.
 In case of a mental health crisis, we have a psychiatrist on call 24 hours a day, 7 days a week.
 You may contact him at 646 986 317.
 Keep the orange card provided to you during orientation on hand as it has these important numbers listed; your host family has the same card at home.

 With the help of our nurse most of our students resolve their health issues easily.
 Request an appointment at the program office at no charge.
-The nurse sees students on Mondays and Wednesdays from 4:00 to 5:30 p.m.
+During the fall and spring semesters, the nurse sees students on Mondays and Wednesdays from 4:00 to 5:30 p.m.

 Syracuse University Support in Madrid